Open source drone software startup Auterion lands $10M seed funding

-Auterion, a startup that offers a drone operating system built on top of the popular P4X open source software, has landed $10 million in seed funding.
+Auterion, a startup that offers a drone operating system built on top of the popular PX4 open source software, has landed $10 million in seed funding.
 Backing the round is Lakestar, Mosaic Ventures, Costanoa Ventures, and Tectonic Ventures.

 The young Swiss company says the injection of cash will be used to work closely with the wider PX4 community to further develop the open source code, and to bring the technology to more enterprise customers in the form of the Auterion platform.